Skip to main content

 English at Boise State

-Beginning in fall 2023, the department known as “English” at Boise State will expand into four new, distinct departments: English Literature, Linguistics, Writing Studies and Humanities and Cultural Studies.
+The department formerly known as “English” at Boise State has now expanded into three distinct departments: English Literature, Linguistics, and Writing Studies.

 English Literature